 Mark 6:20 "For Herod feared John, knowing that he was a just man and an holy, and observed him; and when he heard him, he did many things, and heard him gladly."

 Herod respected John, and knew that John was a man of God.
 Herod knew that John the Baptist was the real thing and he watched what John did, and listen gladly when he preached.

 Mark 6:21 "And when a convenient day was come, that Herod on his birthday made a supper to his lords, high captains, and chief estates of Galilee;"

 Herod was going to have a birthday party for himself.
-He invited all the important people of his kingdom, the military and political leaders as well as those that wealthy.
+He invited all the important people of his kingdom, the military and political leaders as well as those that were wealthy.
 It was a party for the sake of making a name for himself, showing them what a great king that he was.
-This was going to be a drunken brawl.
+This was going to be a drunken party.

 Mark 6:22 "And when the daughter of the said Herodias came in, and danced, and pleased Herod and them that sat with him, the king said unto the damsel, "Ask of me whatsoever thou wilt, and I will give it thee."

 Herod is sitting in a drunken state when his step-daughter, the daughter of Herodias and his brother Philip, came in to dance before Herod and all the people at the party.
-Herod liked to be pleased with the earthly things, and this is one of the reasons that he would not follow the teaching of John.
-When this young girl danced, he was taken by her, and he gave here a wish using the seal of His office to enforce the his words.
+Herod liked to be pleased with earthly things, and this is one of the reasons that he would not follow the teaching of John.
+When this young girl danced, he was taken by her, and he gave her a wish using the seal of His office to enforce the his words.

 Mark 6:23 "And he sware unto her, "Whatsoever thou shalt ask of me, I will give it thee, unto the half of my kingdom."